 The capital has over 60 museums which cover every field of human knowledge.
 The Museo de la Reina Sofia houses the work of Pablo Picasso and Salvador Dali, among other great artists.
 Other collections like the Museo de América, the National Archeology Museum, and the Museo de la Ciudad are worthy of hours spent exploring as well.

-And no art lover’s trip to this city would be complete without a stop at the Museo del Prado, which features one of the world’s finest collections of European art from the 12th to early 19th centuries including more than 140 works by Goya.
+And no art lover’s trip to this city would be complete without a stop at the Museo del Prado.
+It features one of the world’s finest collections of European art from the 12th to early 19th centuries including more than 140 works by Goya.
 Infused with a free-spirited atmosphere, Madrid is home to high-energy nightlife, an incredible arts scene, and a culture like no other.

 Activities/ Things to Do